eevan7a9/sliding-sidebar/README.md

 # currency-exchange-with-calendar

-With this application you can compare your currency with other currencies
+With this application you can compare your currency with other currencies, and it also have a calendar UI that will allow users to view the currency exchange rate from a certain day in the past.

 ## Project setup
 ```